elephantscale/es-training-new/machine-learning/generic/ML-Algorithms.md

  *  **Semi-Supervised Learning**
      - Algorithm is trained with a training set which contains unlabeled (usually lot) and labeled (usually little) data
-     - Example: Large images archive only a few of them are labeled (cat, dog, person) and majority are unlabeled

  *  **Reinforcement Learning**
      - Based on 'game play'  (rewards vs penalties)